alces-software/flight-appliance-docs/docs/source/launch-aws/instance-types.rst

 Memory optimised instance types
 *******************************

 The following table details each of the memory optimised instance types available for use with the Alces Flight Compute CloudFormation templates.
 The memory optimised instance types include a much higher GB memory per core ratio than any other available EC2 instance type - making them particularly useful for memory-intensive workloads.
-Each instance type provided offers between 7.6GB memory per CPU core.
+Each instance type provided offers 7.6GB memory per CPU core.

 .. list-table::
    :stub-columns: 1